-- 1. Let your supervisor, Allyssa, know about your planned absence to get your time-off approved; - 2.
+- 1. Let your supervisor, the GPRA Data Manager, know about your planned absence to get your time-off approved; - 2.
 Record your time-off in your Outlook Calendar and the Google Calendar; - 3.
 If you will be away for more than a day, set-up an away message for your email; - 4.
 Inform the other GPRA Graduate Assistants that may be affected by your absence.
 The weekly team check-ins are a good time to do this; and